gvwilson/sensibleadventures/bookster/new.md

 down this road won't be so friendly."

 People working in the fields ran to meet them as they trudged down the mountain.
-Saedie almost cracked Erileine's ribs hugging her, then surprised herself and everyone else by hugging the bookster and Piaerre as well.
+Saedanne almost cracked Erileine's ribs hugging her, then surprised herself and everyone else by hugging the bookster and Piaerre as well.
 Mamaere Mayeule took one look at Piaerre and dragged him away.
 "Have you *ever* had a bath?"
 Erileine heard her ask.
 The